Operando Interfacial Ionics

 Broader Implications

-In general, water dissociation serves us as an ionic test reaction to study the impact and link between local electrostatics and local acid-base chemistry, which is fundamentally important for interfacial ionics in general.
+In general, water dissociation serves as an ionic test reaction to study the impact and link between local electrostatics and local acid-base chemistry, which is fundamentally important for interfacial ionics in general.

-More broadly, developing a table-top setup to control the free energy of specific ions with microscopic precision could have a tremendous impact across various disciplines.
+More broadly, developing a table-top setup to control the free energy of specific ions with microscopic precision could have tremendous impact across various disciplines.
 Examples include:

 1. Interfacial ion transport in solid-state electrochemical systems